dirigiblelabs/curriculum-2017/IvoYakov/Excercises/Excercise7_11.md

 4. **Dependency Management** <br/>
  Dirigible uses the “non-blocking” approach - the dependencies declarations are only to help you to navigate and pull the right components, without stopping you if a single dependency is not present at the moment.

+5. **Supported Languages** <br/>
+ The project’s ultimate driving force - shortest development turn-around time, requires the time between “coding” and “testing” to be zero or near to zero.
+Complex and time consuming build and deploy processes are just unacceptable.
+That is why Dirigible supports JavaScript as a main scripting language, but also Java as an arbitrary language.